LaunchCodeEducation/linux/content/cron/walkthrough/crontab/index.md

 ## Usage

-A crontab file holds the instructions for the cron daemon.
-Each job within the crontab will run a specific command at a specific time on the designated date.
+A crontab is a file that holds the instructions for the cron daemon.

+Each cronjob within the crontab will run a specific command at a specific time based on the crontab configuration.

 - Commands:
   - `crontab <filename>`: command to run cron-jobs within a separate file as an argument